 Key Takeaways

-- A connected employee experience is practical, not cosmetic: It gives teams one place to get updates, knowledge, support, and feedback.
+- A connected employee experience platform gives employees one place to access updates, knowledge, support, and feedback.

 1. Targeted Mobile-First Communication for Shift and Location-Based Updates